Pulz-TCP/SimplySleep/README.md

 | N/A | simplysleep.oninteract | Enables /sleep to run when interacting with a bed (regardless of time) |

 # Planned Features:
-* Improve statistics, need to calculate days without since sleep
+* Improve statistics, need to calculate days since sleep
 * Toggleable warning when player exceeds 3 days without sleep (Phantoms spawn)